DRAFT

 3. the condition of competence and equivalence in the training of members of the community of ideas.

 These are conditions for authentic consensus.
 It is true that conditions like these are never completely met.
 However, a reasonable satisfaction of such conditions is simply indispensable to establish a consensus suitable for scientific rationality.
 In fact, scientists can only do science because they idealize a critical community of ideas in their minds when doing their research.
-And when we hear of a new scientific discovery, we always believe scientific claims for it only if we can reasonably assume that in developing its new findings, the scientific community hasatisfied to a sufficient extent conditions such as those mentioned above.[6]
+And when we hear of a new scientific discovery, we always believe scientific claims for it only if we can reasonably assume that in developing its new findings, the scientific community has satisfied to a sufficient extent conditions such as those mentioned above.[6]

 Beyond this, there are, certainly, the criteria of objectivity, that the members of a scientific community accept necessary assumptions in order to achieve agreement (for instance, the replicability of an experiment in biology).
 It is this previous agreement on assumptions (methods, data, theories, etc.) which only science has and that is a pre-condition for the possibility of agreement and scientific progress.